On November 15th — what would have been his birthday — I wrote about and remembered my brother, the man the world knew as "Macho Man" Randy Savage.

 When Randy died, I purposely called Candice because I wanted her to hear it from me.
 I didn’t want her to hear it from anybody else.
 She was all torn up.
 I haven’t seen her since, but I am so proud of her that she finally got her break, even though it’s many years after she should have.
 But that was the same story with Randy.
 He should have got his break way before he did.
 The great news is that he finally got his break.
 Of course, it was probably better it happened the way that it did as WWF was only regional when Randy deserved to get his break, but by the time Randy did join the company, WWF was taking over the world with Randy’s face on it, so it was probably for the best.

 Randy didn’t like birthdays.
 Well, he liked other people’s birthdays but not his own.
 He didn’t want to celebrate his own birthday much because he didn’t like getting older.

-So on my dad’s 70th birthday, Randy put a bag over our dad’s head, walked him out using the handles of the grocery bag, and took it off.
-“Happy birthday, dad!”
+So on my dad’s 70th birthday, Randy put a bag over our dad’s head, walked him out using the grocery bag’s handles, and took it off.
+"Happy birthday, dad!"